Oliver Ingrosso: Personal life

 Ingrosso comes from an artistic family.
 He is the grandson of Swedish actor, lyricist and singer Hans Wahlgren and renowned actress Christina Schollin.
 His parents are artist Pernilla Wahlgren and dancer and restaurateur Emilio Ingrosso.
 He has two younger siblings, Bianca Wahlgren Ingrosso (born 1994) and Benjamin Wahlgren Ingrosso (born 1997) who is a singer.
 His paternal grandparents are Carmine and Melina (Carmina) Ingrosso, both born in Taranto, Italy.

-After his mother and father had a bitter divorce, Pernilla Wahlgren married Joachim Lennholm and they have another son, Theodor Wahlgren-Lennholm (born 2007).
+After his mother and father had a bitter divorce, Pernilla Wahlgren married Joachim Lennholm and they have another son..

+On September 6, 2023, Ingrosso and his partner Zoe-Fay Brown had a son.